torumakabe/aca-on-nonroutable-spoke/README.md

 ## Background

  In some cases, it is difficult to assign a large address space in the enterprise network when using services that require a large address space such as Azure Container Apps.
-This sample divides the virtual network of the landing zone into noutable and non-routable, and assigns a carrier-grade NAT address space (RFC 6598 - 100.64.0.0/10) to the non-routable side.
+This sample divides the virtual network of the landing zone into routable and non-routable, and assigns a carrier-grade NAT address space (RFC 6598 - 100.64.0.0/10) to the non-routable side.

 ## Overview